ibm-cloud-architecture/ibm-cloud-stencils/drawio/drawio.md

 Notes:
 1. Besides Edit Style draw.io also provides Copy Style and Paste Style which if used for step 4 and step 5 the style is copied but not the group tag.
-2. If desired you can also turn off the group tag by changing it to an invalid name in the style (e.g. change CloudTag.svg to CloudTagOff.svg) or removing the image settings in the style.
+2. If desired, the group tag can be turned off by changing it to an invalid name in the style (e.g. change CloudTag.svg to CloudTagOff.svg) or removing the image settings in the style.
-3. The path of group tags in first line of styles may change but current path will continue to be valid also.
+3. Path of group tags in first line of styles will change but current path will continue to be valid also.
+4. Some group tags in VPCgroups.xml won't initially match the example above.

 Return to [Main](/README.md)